andrew2020wit/angular-organizer/README.md

 So tasks are separate into columns:
 * each column contain tasks with the same tags (at least one)
 * special column contain not matched tasks

+Tasks are sorted by date, and highlighted accordingly to priority.

 ## Test data

 You can use generation of test data.

-Tasks are sorted by date, and highlighted accordingly to priority.
+## Export-import to/from JSON-file

+* You can export to json tasks and other data (all state).
+* There is import from json.

 MIT license.